Visit our other Wisconsin Historical Society websites!

 Description: Migrant farm laborers leaving a cucumber field to strike.
 Strikes in Wisconsin were organized by the local farm-worker labor union, Obreros Unidos, an inde...

 Description: A view of the Indian Agency House, after restoration.
 Located near the site of Fort Winnebago.

 Description: Indian Agency House near the site of Fort Winnebago.
 Interior view of the parlor.

 Larger Than Life Images of Animals and Produce

 Description: Studio portrait of a fisherman with his lure, spear, and catch.

 Description: A view of the surgeon's quarters at Fort Winnebago.
 Partially restored by the Daughters of the American Revolution.

 Description: The house served as residence for John and Juliette Kinzie after 1829 when he was appointed as federal Indian Agent.
 She authored the book, Wau-bun, which...

 Date: 1930 ca.

-Description: Detail of the second floor rear window from the interior of the Fort Winnebago hospital.
+Description: Detail of the interior construction of the loft at the Fort Winnebago hospital.